-Join Bryan O'Neil Hughes for an in-depth discussion in this video Next steps, part of Lightroom and Photoshop: Black-and-White Photography.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Next steps, part of Lightroom Classic CC and Photoshop: Black and White Photography.

 - Thank you so much for watching this course.…I hope you've learned a lot about…Black and White in Lightroom and Photoshop…but also about how they apply to your color images as well…and not just working in the software,…but seeing in black and white out in the world.…Black and White's a lot of fun…and it lends itself to a lot of different photos…and even video so hopefully this gets you out shooting…and playing around with the images…that you all ready have.…If you'd like to learn more,…there are a lot of courses from Lynda on Photoshop…and there are other courses beyond that,…like Foundations of Photography.…